Contemplation

 There are many reasons why INTJ/ENFP are more common.
 The main reason is intellectualism.
 Last time I said ESFP and INTJs are not opposites, but are a mirror-like inverted type.
 The opposite of the INTJ is actually the ESFJ.
 If you look at their cognitive function stack, they share nothing in common.
 In real life, it is not unusual for INTJ and ESFJs to easily clash.

-Other common reasons why ENFP/INTJ is more popular then ESFP/INTJ are:
+Other common reasons why ENFP/INTJ is more popular than ESFP/INTJ are:

 1. Different theories favor different ideal partners.
 But ESFP/INTJ is more commonly found online in MBTI community.
 From real life observation, most ESFPs ends up with other sensor types such as other ESFP, ESFJ or ESTP, ISTP, ISFP, and ISTJ.
 But if you do Google searches, you will notice a lot of ESFPs who are involved in the MBTI community have INTJ, INTP, and INFJ partners.